antonscheffer/excel2collections/README.md

 ## Usage
 - Just import the plugin into a application
 - and on a page with a File Browse item
-- add the plugin to the "processing" section a your
+- add the plugin to the "processing" section at that page
 - As soon as you submit your page the Excel is loaded to a APEX collection
 ![example](excel2collections_settings.png)
 - Or take a look at the included [demo application](demo/f107_demo_application.sql)